 I am the mother of two beautiful, strong and courageous girls.
 My daughters are now the center of my universe.
 They have brought balance and great joy to my life.
-They have also brought a sort of chaos to my life that challenges me on a daily basis.
-Six years ago, I became a wife, marrying the father of my daughters and forever friend.
+They have also brought a sort of chaos to my life that continues to challenge me on a daily basis.
+Seven years ago, I became a wife, marrying the father of my daughters and forever friend.
 I have had the fortune of traveling to many far off lands.
 Egypt, Italy, and Greece being some of my most memorable.
-I started working with children and families close to fifteen years ago, teaching at a progressive private school.
+I started working with children and families close to sixteen years ago, teaching at a progressive private school.
 This opportunity led me down a path of self-discovery, enabling me to grow both professionally and personally.
-Working with children, individuals and couples has become a passion and I have found it to be one of the most rewarding experiences.
+Working with children, individuals and families has become a passion and I have found it to be one of the most rewarding experiences.

 As an educator I became deeply rooted in progressive pedagogy.
 I am a graduate of Pacific Oaks College with a degree in Human Development, specializing in Art Education, and a Masters degree in Marriage and Family Therapy.
 I am an Associate Marriage and Family Therapist, working out of private practice in Monrovia, CA. I see a wide array of clients, including children, families, individuals and couples.
 I consider myself to be an Existentialist, and have chosen to adopt this philosophy both personally and professionally.
 The most fundamental goal of existential therapy is helping people find value, meaning and purpose within their lives.
 When working with children I utilize play and art during the treatment process.
 Because children are still in the process of acquiring language skills, art can be a useful and tangible means of communication.
 When trauma has occurred, an existential approach to art therapy can become a healthy therapeutic tool for self-expression and communication.
 Art therapy enables children and their families tell, own, and honor their trauma as part of the therapeutic process.